 Brazil holds the most stars and the most appearances to the finals with 5 titles and 7 appearances.”

 This inspired me to make an individual word wall for student use as perhaps some children watched the World Cup this summer.
 For fall writing, at first, it is nice to use summer experiences as a way to help get to know the children and their writing levels.
 Each word wall page has one illustration per letter and a few words.
 There are spaces left for children to fill in other words beginning with those letters as they work on story writing.

 There are also blank writing frame pages with either space for drawing at the top or just for writing.
 There are three different line spacing for differentiation in writing workshop.
 Teachers may just print which pages best fit their own classrooms.

-If you like soccer, then you might like the soccer chatterbox and activities included in the soccer freebie.
+If you like soccer, then you might like the soccer chatterbox and activities included on the soccer freebie post.

 You might also like the free sports survey printable for first grade.
 The blog post explains the freebie found in our free eMember area.

 You might also like the free exercise vocabulary, letter-sized posters, and work pages at the link about Wallie Exercises.